TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 1638: _Enceis nel vit , sil recunut veirement_
   - may be due to _vraiment-vairement_ alternation?
 But at this early stage of Old French, internal schwa in _vairement_ is supposed to be solid.
   - may just be ill-formed.
+- l.
+2012: _Durement en halt si recleimet sa culpe ,_
+  - Syncope in _durement_?
+- l.
+2401: _U est l' arcevesque e li quens Oliver ?_
+  - not only this line as one extra syllable, but also it has no well-formed break.
+  - Remember that _arcevesque_ is often associated with an irregular apocope of final schwa; maybe it is after all a syncope of internal schwa?
+Cf. l.
+170, 1124 and 1243.
+- l.
+2579: _Tencent a lui , laidement le despersunent :_
+  - One can think of a syncope in _laidement_, or it can just be ill-formed.
+Here, it may not be due to a prefix problem, as _despersunent_ (put [sb] down) would make no sense without its prefix.
+- l.
+3822: _Que que Rollant a Guenelun forsfesist ,_
+  - could be due to syncope in _forsfesist_
+  - or to deletion of the prefix (still semantically needed)

 ## Problems with numbers
 There are often problems with numbers that are noted in latin style (e.g. .C. for _cent_) in the text.
 There have been re-writen in modern form (e.g. .C. -> _cent_) before the PAM has been applied, but composed numbers can take a _et_ between their members and there is apparently no rule to predict it.
-Also, numbers can generate other errors.
+Also, numbers can generate other errors:
+- l.
+2158: _Mais Veillantif unt en trente lius nafret_
+  - Apocope on _trente_?
+(Written _.XXX._)

 ### m:9[10]
 - l.
 1041: _Cil devant sunt .C. milie ad escuz ,_ : it is expected than elision apply in _milie ad_ -> /milad/.
 Probably the number must be read _cent et milie_, as it often happen in old and middle French.
 Modified as such in roland.txt.